 “I eat health food – natural, untampered food as God made it although I would not object to eating animal protein if the cattle weren’t sicker than people from being filled with miracle drugs.”

 “Different nationalities have different etiquettes which indicate certain traits about their individuality.
 For instance, haven’t you ever seen an Italian relish a beefsteak as if he were convinced that it was a relative – or an American tackle fish and chips in a newspaper as if it were a bargain from Macey’s basement?
 And if you want to see how bourgeois a Frenchman can really be, put a full plate of spaghetti in front of him!”

 A member of the Partridge Family!

-“Dancers have to worry about their diet – we should eat the minimum that will propel us to the next meal with swelling our stomachs.
+“Dancers have to worry about their diet – we should eat the minimum that will propel us to the next meal without swelling our stomachs.
 Mostly, I eat meat soup, yoghurt and drink lots of tea!”

 “The advantage of living in London is the caterers: we have a wonderful team of coloured gentlemen, headed by Mr Trimble, who organise everything which means you don’t have to bother – until the bill comes in!”

 Recipe for Roast Shoulder of Lamb with Herbs and Red Wine